wenxiaoming/rabbitrender/README.md

 # rabbitrender
 rabbitrender is pure software implementation of graphics pipeline, includes programmable shader system.

-please open the sln file with visual studio then build it successfully.
+on windows platform, please open the sln file with visual studio then build it successfully. on ubuntu, you can use cmake to build it.

 there are three test samples, here are the snapshots of running the three test samples.